-Frankincense, also known as Boswellia, is best known in the West as a potent incense that fills churches with a familiar fragrance.
+Frankincense, also known as Boswellia (400 to 500 mg/day), is best known in the West as a potent incense that fills churches with a familiar fragrance.
 But far beyond smelling good, frankincense is valued for its medicinal properties.
 In fact, it has held an important place in Asian medicine for millennia.
 Ayurvedic practitioners have known for ages that Boswellia is a key treatment for joints.
+Some refer to it as an Herbal Joint Replacement.
 And the reason it works: It stops inflammation.